Do you want to know what is an email blast and how to do it “the right way”?

-> The biggest challenge of email blasting is email deliverability.
-A lot of times, your emails don’t get delivered at all or sent to the spam box directly.
+The biggest challenge of email blasting is email deliverability.
+A lot of the time, your emails don’t get delivered at all or are sent to the spam box directly.

 Here are some proven techniques to improve email deliverability:

-- Update your email list time to time to remove fake email addresses, deleted emails, etc.
+- Update your email list occasionally to remove fake email addresses, deleted emails, and more.

-- Make your emails useful with vaubale and engaging content
+- Make your emails useful with valuable and engaging content.

 Best Email Blast Examples

-There are mainly 2 types of emails used for marketing: Broadcast Emails (Email blasts) and Triggered Emails.
+There are two main types of emails used for marketing: Broadcast Emails (Email blasts) and Triggered Emails.

-The triggered emails are automated emails which are sent to the users following their action.
-For example, you can send a triggered welcome email after a user subscribes to your list.
+Triggered emails are automated emails that are sent to your users following their actions.
+For example, you can send a welcome email after a user subscribes to your list.

-Email blasts are different because you will manually create campaigns and send to a large segment at once.
-Email blasting is done with the belief that the single message will be useful to every subscriber in a list or segment.
+Email blasts are different because you will manually create campaigns and send them to a large segment at once.
+Email blasting is done with the belief that the single message will be helpful to every subscriber in a list or segment.

 1. Flash Sale

-Following are a couple of subject line example for flash sale email blast:
+Here are a couple of subject line examples for a flash sale email blast:

 - [FLASH SALE] Fashion Shoes 40%-60% off!